natallzl/data310/Project1.md

 **Analysis of model output:**

 The model was not very accurate.
 The mean squared error was very large, 12205556536413.553.
-In the plot below, the line shows where the predicted price would match the actual price; points above this line are instances where the predicted value was more than the actual value (home is a good value), and points below this line are instances where the predicted value was less than the actual value (home is a bad value).
+In the plot below, the line shows where the predicted price is the same as the actual price; points above this line are instances where the predicted price was more than the actual price (home is a good value), and points below this line are instances where the predicted price was less than the actual price (home is a bad value).
 The majority of points fall below or above the line, showing the model was not very accurate in its prediction.

 <img src="homes_actualvpredicted_plot.png" alt="drawing" width="600"/>

-Additionally, mean squared error was calculated using different scalars for comparison: mean squared error: 12205556536413.553 mean squared error: 11901481495874.086 (standard scalar) mean squared error: 12208860380666.217 (min/max scalar) mean squared error: 11897106208425.105 (robust scalar)
+Additionally, mean squared error was calculated using different scalars for comparison:

+mean squared error: 12205556536413.553

+mean squared error: 11901481495874.086 (standard scalar)

+mean squared error: 12208860380666.217 (min/max scalar)

+mean squared error: 11897106208425.105 (robust scalar)

 The mean squared error was slightly smaller when calculated using the standard and robust scalars, but was still very large.
 This is very likely because the model is quite simple and only considers number of bedrooms, number of bathrooms, and square footage, when there are many other factors that go into pricing a home.
 Additionally, there are a lot of large outliers in the data, so removing them would likely improve model accuracy and decrease mean squared error.